 When a rule was violated, the POWs were slapped, punched, clubbed, hit with wooden shoes, and forced to stand at attention for long periods of time; sometimes in the rain.
 Afterwards, they were confined to the guardhouse without adequate bedding, and their food rations were reduced.
 Collective punishment was common.
 On one occasion an entire barracks was made to do pushups because one man had violated a rule.
 As they did the pushups, they were beaten and kicked.
 The Japanese interpreter intentionally misinterpreted POW complaints so they would be beaten.

 During his time at Sendai #5, John worked as a stevedore unloading and loading ships.
 He also did other jobs at the steel mill.
 He and the other POWs had no idea of how the war was going.
 All they had to go on were rumors.
 In John's opinion, those men who placed their hope on the belief that they would be rescued by a certain date often gave up hope and died after the date came and went without anything happening.

-On September 15, 1945, John was liberated by American forces.
+On September 15, 1945, John was liberated by American forces and later returned to the Philippine Islands.
+On the U.S.S.
+Admiral C. F. Hughes, he arrived at Seattle, Washington, on October 9, 1945, and sent to Madigan General Hospital at Ft.
+Lewis, Washington.
 He returned to Texas and was discharged, from the army, on October 31, 1946.
-He married Edna Lewis Mickey.
-Together, they raised four children.
-John went to college on the GI Bill and became a high school science teacher at Eastern Hills High School in Fort Worth, Texas.
-He taught biology and chemistry.
+He married Edna Lewis Mickey, and together, they raised four children.
+John went to college, on the GI Bill, and became a high school science teacher at Eastern Hills High School in Fort Worth, Texas, where he taught biology and chemistry.

-John F. Ross passed away on January 16, 2004.
-He was buried at Mount Olivet Cemetery , Fort Worth, Texas.
+John F. Ross passed away on January 16, 2004, and was buried at Mount Olivet Cemetery, Fort Worth, Texas.